Café$Work-friendlyWifi

 Tip: Sit at the Columbus side window; the foot traffic to City Lights makes for the best people-watch.

-The Mill in San Francisco is the Josey Baker Bread and Four Barrel Coffee partnership on Divisadero, with $4 thick-slice toast and an open bread bakery in the back.
+The Mill in San Francisco is the Josey Baker Bread and Four Barrel Coffee partnership on Divisadero, with $4 thick-slice toast and an open bread bakery.

 Signature drink: Cinnamon toast with Four Barrel coffee